jessicarush/javascript-notes/this_identifier.md

 ## Comparisons

-Here are some examples of different ways to approach creating a function that tracks how many times is was called:
+Here are some examples of different ways to approach creating a function that tracks how many times it was called:

 Using a global variable:
 ```javascript